-We travel with SIX dogs of medium and large size.
+We currently travel with FOUR dogs of medium and large size.
 In the past, we have had up to six dogs of the same size camping and travelling with us at the same time.
 Over the years, we have come up with some things that help reduce or eliminate the reactivity that inevitably occurs.
 The following tips, done properly, can help to start modifying your dog’s reactivity and get you on the road to a better and more enjoyable camping trip.

 1. Choose an appropriate campsite.
 The best sites are ones with more trees and brush between the sites.
 This helps screen the road and other people’s campsites from your dog’s view.

-Also, pick a site with a narrow driveway so your vehicle can screen out most of the view there as well.
+Also, pick a site with a narrow driveway (shown below) so your vehicle can screen out most of the view there as well.
 If this is not possible, then you may have to park the vehicle and place the tent or camper in the position that best screens your dog’s view from the activity.